oras-project/oras/docs/proposals/compatibility-mode.md

 Adding new flags to `oras push` and `oras attach` respectively with different variables to configure the manifest uploading behaviors.

 - Adding a flag `--image-spec` to `oras push` and `oras attach` to force uploading a specific manifest type to registry
-- Adding a flag  `--distribution-spec` to `oras attach` to configure compatibility with registry
+- Adding a flag `--distribution-spec` to `oras attach`, `oras attach`, `oras cp`, and `oras manifest push` to configure compatibility with registry when pushing or copying an image/artifact manifest.
+This flag is also applicable to `oras discover` for filtering the referrers.

 ### Force uploading a specific manifest type using a flag `--image-spec`